aldopando/BellabeatCaseStudy/Merging.md

 We created a new dataset called `data_merged` in our project `analysisbellabeat246` to save the new tables merged.

-## weightLogInfo and weightLogInfo_secondPeriod.
+## weightLogInfo and weightLogInfo_secondPeriod tables.

 To merge the rows of the two tables from the datasets, we will perform a UNION ALL operation in our query and save the result as a new table called `weight_data` within our recently created dataset `data_merged`.
 However, in this new table, we will exclude the `Fat` column (as most of its values are NULL), as well as the `IsManualReport` and `LogId columns`, since they are not relevant to our analysis.
+Additionally, we will convert the `Date` column from a string to a TIMESTAMP data type.
+Afterward, we will extract only the date portion from the TIMESTAMP values, as we only need the day the user tracked their weight as a reference point throughout the entire period.
+The time component is irrelevant for this analysis.

 Query.